Namaste Wahala: Production

 The film project was announced as a debut directorial venture by Indian-Nigerian businesswoman turned filmmaker Hamisha Daryani Ahuja.
 Despite being an Indian, she lived and spent her whole life in Nigeria since her childhood and in an interview with CNN she revealed that she wanted to make a film combining the elements of both Bollywood and Nollywood film industries.
 Hamisha used her own personal experience living in Nigeria in order to make a love story between the two giant film industries.
 In addition to her directorial credits, she also landed a supporting role herself in the film and also eventually made her film acting debut.

 Although it was touted as the first major collaboration between Bollywood and Nollywood, it became the second film after J. U. D. E. (2017), where both film industries joined hands together in the production.
-The portions of the film were entirely shot in Lagos, Nigeria, with the script predominantly in English, along with Hindi and Nigerian Pidgin.
+Scenes were shot entirely in Lagos, with the script predominantly in English, along with Hindi and Nigerian Pidgin.
 The production team had more than 60 individuals across India and Nigeria.
 The post-production of the film was also completed just before the lockdowns owing to the COVID-19 pandemic.

-The official announcement regarding the film was revealed in February 2020 via a first look poster released by the film director in her Instagram account and it soon rose to the reputation as one of the most hyped highly anticipated film releases in Nigeria.
+The official announcement regarding the film was revealed in February 2020 via a first look poster released by the film director on her Instagram account and it soon became one of the most anticipated film releases in Nigeria.

 Release

 The theatrical release of the film was initially supposed to be on 24 April 2020 but the theatrical release was later pushed back to October 2020 due to the impact of the COVID-19 pandemic.
-The film again postponed for theatrical release on 1 December 2020 and had a low profile theatrical release in Nigeria with limited seating capacity.
+The film again postponed to 1 December 2020 and had a low profile theatrical release in Nigeria with limited seating capacity.
 Netflix unveiled the trailer for the film on 31 January 2021 and confirmed that it would release as a global Netflix original on 14 February 2021.